The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Introduction

 \para{Advertisers are invested in preventing fraud.} Ad-tech has safeguards to protect against this type of ad fraud by blocking the ad inventory of low-quality websites even when the ad impressions might be from legitimate users.
 Specifically, brand safety features supported by demand-side platforms aim to allow advertisers to block ad inventory of web pages that contain hardcore violence, hate speech, pornography, or other types of potentially objectionable content~\cite{iab-brand-safety}.
 All the effort of fraudsters would be wasted if they are unable to monetize their ad inventory through programmatic advertising due to these brand safety features.
-To undermine brand safety protections, fraudsters are known to exploit the opaque nature of the complex ad tech supply chain by misrepresenting their ad inventory~\cite{bashir2019longitudinal}.
-For example, in domain spoofing~\cite{domain-spoofing}, low-quality publishers spoof the URLs of their ad inventory with that of reputable publishers; thereby deceiving reputable brands into buying their ad inventory even though their own domain is blocked due to brand safety concerns~\cite{domain-spoofing-threat,humansecurity,domain-spoofing-types}.
-To mitigate ad fraud due to misrepresented ad inventory, the Interactive Advertising Bureau (IAB) introduced two transparency standards. \ads \cite{iab-adstxt} requires publishers to disclose a list of all sellers that are authorized to sell their ad inventory. \sellers \cite{iab-sellersjson} requires ad exchanges to disclose a list of all publishers and intermediate sellers whose ad inventory is listed on their exchange.
-Together, these standards, if implemented correctly, would reduce the prevalence of ad fraud by allowing buyers of ad impressions to verify the sources of the inventory.
+Fraudsters are known to exploit the opaque nature of the complex ad-tech supply chain to undermine brand safety protections by misrepresenting their ad inventory~\cite{bashir2019longitudinal}.
+For example, in domain spoofing~\cite{domain-spoofing}, low-quality publishers mimic the URLs of reputable publishers in their ad inventory, thus deceiving reputable brands into purchasing their ad space even when their original domain is blocked due to brand safety concerns~\cite{domain-spoofing-threat,humansecurity,domain-spoofing-types}.
+To combat ad fraud resulting from misrepresented ad inventory, the Interactive Advertising Bureau (IAB) introduced two transparency standards. \ads~\cite{iab-adstxt} requires publishers to disclose all authorized sellers of their ad inventory. \sellers~\cite{iab-sellersjson} requires ad exchanges to disclose all publishers and intermediate sellers involved in selling the ad inventory.
+Together, when correctly implemented, these standards can reduce ad fraud by enabling buyers to verify the sources of the inventory they are purchasing.